netresearch/dhl-location-finder-m1/doc/src/EndUserDoc.rst

 - If you are already logged in and you see the dropdown with your stored addresses, please select *New address*
 - Activate the checkbox *Shipping to Packstation or post office*
-- When the checkbox is activated, the additional fields *DHL Post Number* and *DHL pick-up location* and the button *Search Pack Station / Post Office* become visible
+- When the checkbox is activated, the additional fields *DHL Postnumber* and *DHL pick-up location* and the button *Search Pack Station / Post Office* become visible
 - Open the DHL Location Map by clicking *Search for Packstation/ Post office*

 .. image:: images/en/checkout-step-002-checkbox-locationfinder.png